 Modern Foreign Language:

-Modern Foreign Language – French Building on their prior learning from year three, the children will begin to develop their ability to hold simple conversations.
+Building on their prior learning, the children will begin to develop their ability to hold simple conversations.
 We will also explore language patterns using song and rhyme.
 We will be looking at and discussing ‘Our Travels’ how we travel about, where we travel to and further develop our ability to communicate in French.

-Geography – Using maps and atlases, the children will locate the Roman empire, in particular looking at why the Romans choose to settle in the areas they id based on our geographical knowledge.
+Using maps and atlases, the children will locate the Roman Empire, looking at why the Romans choose to settle in the areas they did based on geographical knowledge.
 We will also compare how these areas have changed over time and explore what these places are like as holiday destinations.

 Our journey through time sees us exploring what life was like during Roman times and how it affected Britain, from Caesar’s first attempted invasion in 55-54 BC toBoudicca and the British resistance, the children will use historical enquiry to discover why this period was such an important part of Britain’s heritage.